Sherlouk/spm/README.md

 * Support GraphViz export type for graph command (--outputType <graphviz || nomnoml>)
 * Add --outputPath option to graph command to switch from current directory
 * Add --detailed flag which adds enhanced information to every node in graph.
 Including tools version, and platform target(s).
-* Add full test suite
+* Extract JUnit from CI test suite and upload using https://github.com/EnricoMi/publish-unit-test-result-action